 His work is best known for his simple and revealing portraits, his still lives and his strong influences from early German Cinema and industrial surroundings of his childhood, dance and cabarets, but also landscapes and outer space.
 Lindbergh works with the most prestigious fashion brands and magazines since the late 1970’s, including international editions of Vogue, The New Yorker, Rolling Stone, Vanity Fair, Harper's Bazaar US, Wall Street Journal Magazine, The Face, Visionaire, Interview and W. In 2016, Lindbergh was commissioned for a record third time to create the 2017 edition of the Pirelli calendar, being the first one to photograph it more than twice in the fifty years history of the iconic calendar.
 He previously photographed the 1996 and 2002 editions.

 His work is part of the permanent collections of many Fine Arts museums around the world and has also been shown in prestigious museums and galleries.
 Among these are the Victoria & Albert Museum (London), Centre Pompidou (Paris), Museo Thyssen-Bornemisza (Madrid), the Metropolitan Museum of Art, MoMa's PS1 (New York), as well as solo exhibitions at Hamburger Banhof (Berlin), Bunkamura Museum of Art (Tokyo) and the Pushkin Museum of Fine Arts (Moscow).
 Most recently, he took part in the exhibition 'Alberto Giacometti Beyond Bronze' presented at the Kunsthaus in Zurich, followed by 'Shadow And Substance' at the Gagosian Gallery in London (May-July 2017).
-The exhibition 'A Different Vision on Fashion Photography', initiated by the Kunsthal Rotterdam (September 2016-February 2017) was then displayed at the Kunsthalle München (April-August 2017).
-It is currently on view at Turin's Venaria Reale in Italy.
+The exhibition 'A Different Vision on Fashion Photography', initiated by the Kunsthal Rotterdam in Fall 2016, was then displayed at the Kunsthalle München and in Turin's Venaria Reale.

 Lindbergh has directed a number of critically acclaimed films and documentaries: Models, The Film (1991); Inner VoIces (1999) which won the Best Documentary Prize at the Toronto International Film Festival (TIFF) in 2000; Pina Bausch, der Fensterputzer (2001) and Everywhere At Once (2007), which was narrated by Jeanne Moreau and presented at the Cannes and Tribeca Film Festivals.